AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 ### Proficiencies

-- Weapons: 1 simple weapon style of your choice
+- 1 level of a weapon style of your choice
-- Armor: None
-- Tools: None
-- Saving Throws: None
-- Skills: 2 levels of Insight, 2 levels of History
+- 2 levels of History
-### Equipment

-- 2 common 1st-level spell scrolls of your choice (already learned as a part of you getting the class) of your [[#Ideal Conduit|Ideal Conduit]] magic type
-- A simple weapon
-- A piece of art or scripture associated with your [[#Ideal Conduit|ideal]]

 - - -
 ## Class Features